Matheo34/School_project/README.md

 # School_project
-That my work project on PIC18
+That my school project on PIC18